This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the France.

 The sell and purchase agreement for the sale of shares does not need to be drawn up in a notarial form and registered at the land registry and the rate of the registration duties for the sale of shares of a property holding company is 5% of the sale price which usually takes into account the debts and deficits of the company.
 The taxes and duties to be paid for the sale of a real estate asset mentioned below are often more important.

 On the sale of interests in land does the benefit of any occupational leases and income automatically transfer?

-Upon acquisition of the property, all occupational leases granted on the property are legally transferred to the purchaser so that the purchaser will automatically substitute the seller acting as landlord under the leases and will become sole owner of their benefit.
+Upon acquisition of the property, all occupational leases granted on the property are, as of right, transferred to the purchaser.
+The purchaser will, thus, automatically become the new landlord under the leases.

 What common rights, interests and burdens can be created or attach over real estate and how are these protected?